I lived in Paris for a good 4 months. Too long? Maybe. But I did manage to navigate the city and come out alive- or barely.

 Traveling within the City

-The most confusing part about the Paris metro system is pricing.
-Now, a few days’ stay isn’t all too bad.
+The most confusing part of the Paris metro system is pricing.
+Now, a few days’stay isn’t all too bad.
 Individual tickets and multi-day passes are available at every metro counter.
 Check out the various prices here.
 The problem is, Paris is divided into 5 different zones.

 Every zone is subjected to a different price.